Registration Renewal in California

 Fees vary based on a number of factors, including:

-- The year and weight of your vehicle
+- The year, weight, and value of your vehicle.

 After renewing your registration, you may be eligible for a tax deduction on your vehicle license fee.